inspec/inspec/docs/matchers.md

 end
 ```

-It fails if types don't match.
+`eq` fails if types don't match.
 Please keep this in mind, when comparing
 configuration entries that are numbers:

 ```ruby